bluecaret/family-cookbook/docs/recipe/shakshuka.md

   - main
   - egg
   - tomato
-excerpt: 'Shakshuka is a North African and Middle Eastern meal of poached eggs in a simmering tomato sauce with spices.'
+excerpt: "Shakshuka is a North African and Middle Eastern meal of poached eggs in a simmering tomato sauce with spices."
 noRecipe:
   - In skillet, heat oil on medium.
   - Add red pepper, onion.
 Cook 5 minutes.